Josef-Friedrich/audiorename/doc/source/cli.rst

                                K. 620: Act I, Scene II.
 No. 2 Aria "Was hör ...

+        $work_top:             The work on the top level of a work hierarchy.

         $year:                 The release year of the specific release